mikebowler/jirametrics/README.md

 Note that API Tokens only work with Jira cloud at this time.
 If you're using Jira Server, you're out of luck.

-Theoretically you could replace the token with your password but we haven't tested that.
+Theoretically you could replace the token with your password for a Jira Server installation but we don't have an environment to test that in.
+Let us know if you've done this and it works.

 ## Authentication with cookies ##

+This next option is fairly ugly but it does work for Jira Server installations.
+This is what we usually use for Jira Server.

 Once you've logged in with your web browser, your browser will now have authentication cookies saved.
 If you go into the settings for your brower and copy them, this code can use those cookies for authentication.
-Yes, this is extremely ugly but it's been the only way we could get authentication working in some cases.
 Generally Jira will set three different cookies and you need them all.

+You'll need to refresh the cookies periodically (daily?) so it's annoying but does work.

 ```json
 {